Add value to your home with a new fireplace

 Few things offer more enjoyment than the warmth and atmosphere of an in-home fireplace.
 But if you don’t check local building codes before installation, you could run the risk of being fined – or forced to undo all the hard work.

 The building codes in your area provide instruction and guidance on what’s acceptable.
-If you don’t want Santa leaving presents on the front doorstep, it’s best to check with the city or county building department to get an understanding of how the code may affect a project.
+It’s best to check with the city or county building department to get an understanding of how the code may affect a project.

 You can add value to your home with a new fireplace with either a limited or extravagant budget.
 Costs vary depending on the type of fireplace you’re looking to install.
 Thanks to the wide range of options, one type surely will check every must-have box on your list.